core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP Header {#coap-header}

-A summary of how the header fields and payload are protected is shown in {{fig-header-protection}}.
+A summary of how the CoAP Header fields are protected is shown in {{fig-header-protection}}.

 ~~~~~~~~~~~
 +------------------+---+---+